SARAD-GmbH/RegServer/doc/source/actor_messages.rst

 Request to initialize the Redirector Actor with the globalName of its parent Device Actor.

-Sent from
+Sent from:
     BaseDeviceActor

 Parameter:
+    PARENT_NAME:

-* PARENT_NAME: globalName of the Device Actor that created this Redirector Actor
+        globalName of the Device Actor that created this Redirector Actor

 RESULT attributes:
+    IP:

-* IP: IP address of the listening server socket
+        IP address of the listening server socket
+    PORT:
-* PORT: Port number of the listening server socket
+        Port number of the listening server socket

 ActorExitRequest
 ----------------